Mamun1999/BlogApp-SpringBoot-React/README.md

 # BlogApp-SpringBoot-React
-This is  a quiz application.
-This application is developed  using Spring Boot and Angular.
+This is  a blog application.
+This application is developed  using Spring Boot and React.